Updated February 20, 2020

 Due to the self-service nature of the Service, upon termination of the SafeHaven DRaaS Services, Customer is responsible for deleting all SafeHaven software, any related cloud infrastructure and components employed to provide the Service and any and all data or content Customer chose to replicate and/or store to an applicable data center while using the Services.

 The Service provides the ability to create complex network topologies to securely segment application tiers or entire systems.
 Using the Control portal, customer can provision private VLANs and delete unused ones.
-Each customer gets an initial private VLAN to use, and can add more VLANs (for a fee) up to a total of 3 VLANs per account.
+Each customer gets an initial private VLAN to use; additional VLANs can be added (for a fee), up to a total of 3 VLANs per account.

 The Service provides optional external IP addresses (for a fee).
 Customers can use Public IP addresses provided by the Service through Network Address Translation (NAT).